Documentation Index

 What is a Shift Plan?

-For new teams, it’s best to create a Shift Plan that reflects your current scheduling approach or pre-existing shifts, ensuring a smooth transition.
+For new teams, we recommend creating a Shift Plan that reflects your current scheduling process to make the transition easier.

 Create a Shift Plan